Yandex Cloud

 4. Wait for the operation to complete.
 When the operation is complete, one of the images is displayed to check if the data was uploaded and labeled correctly.

-Go to the Calculating the characteristics section.
-You can use it to perform the following operations:
+Go to the Calculating the characteristics section to:

 1. Load the ResNet50 model from the Keras package, with weights pretrained on the ImageNet dataset.
 This dataset contains 1.2 million images in 1,000 categories.